 Here's How You Can Help Bring Freedom

-If you text REMEDY to 727-273-7283 you will get notified when successful rescue operations happen, when traffickers are arrested and we've assisted in someone's freedom.
+If you text REMEDY to 727-273-7283 you will get notified when successful rescue operations happen, when traffickers are arrested, and when we've assisted in someone's freedom.

 - The Remedy Drive community has raised over $500,000 in donations and in-kind donations for The Exodus Road.
-Together, we've participated in the freedom of over 1500 survivors of trafficking and we've helped arrest over 800 traffickers.
+Together, we've participated in the freedom of over 1900 survivors of trafficking, and we've helped arrest over 1000 traffickers.

 - We use our rock band, our songs, our interviews, and public appearances to raise awareness and funds for The Exodus Road.
 We purchase all our band's t-shirts, apparel, and accessories from organizations that help rehabilitate survivors of trafficking.